Audition Songs for Bring It On – By Character

-If you’re looking for audition songs for Bring It On, it’s best to choose a youthful pop/rock song from contemporary musical theatre repertoire that matches the show’s tone and suits your vocal type.
-Be sure to check your audition notice for any specific song guidelines.
+When considering audition songs for Bring It On, it’s fitting to choose a pop/rock song from contemporary musical theatre repertoire that aligns with the tone of the show and suits your vocal type.
+Always refer to the audition notice for specific guidelines.

 Because Bring It On premiered in 2011, the audition songs below are drawn from musicals between the 2000s and 2020s.
 Each one has been carefully hand-picked and reviewed by a musical theatre professional to ensure fit and audition readiness.